|Spektr-RG to expand horizons of X-ray astronomy

 According to initial plans, Zenit-2SLBF/Fregat-SB would carry the 2,400-kilogram Spektr-RG spacecraft into a highly elliptical orbit around the Earth with a perigee of 491 kilometers, an apogee of 411,490 kilometers and an inclination 51.4 degrees toward the Equator.
 From there, Spektr-RG would use its own propulsion system and a gravitational pull of the Moon to reach a "halo" orbit around the L2 (Lagrange) point in the Earth-Sun graviational system.
 However by mid-2012, this scenario was reportedly dropped in favor of a direct flight to the L2 point.
 In the absence of a reliable X-band trajectory measurement system, which engineers never had a chance to test during the ill-fated Phobos-Grunt mission, planners preferred to spend more time and propellant on the direct flight.
 Such trajectory would give mission control more time to assess the actual path of the spacecraft after the launch and to calculate the amount of orbit correction necessary for reaching the final destination.
 Planners estimated that three or four orbit corrections would be required during the mission.

 In any case, Spektr-RG would likely be the first Russian (or Soviet) spacecraft reaching any of the Lagrange points, which considered as carrying great potential for new-generation scientific missions and, lately, as a destination for manned space flight (at least those around the Moon) and even competing with such traditional goals of astronauts and cosmonauts as bases on the Moon and expeditions to Mars.
-According to sources at Keldysh Applied Mathematics Institute, IPM, which plans trajectories of Russian space missions, a favorable launch window conserving the most of the propellant on a direct flight for Spektr-RG would be on Dec.
+According to sources at Keldysh Applied Mathematics Institute, IPM, which plans trajectories of Russian space missions, a favorable launch window conserving the most of the propellant on a direct flight for Spektr-RG would open on Dec.
 30, 2014.

 The spacecraft would need around three months (116 days) to reach its final destination, where it was expected to spend at least four years circling L2 in a 40,000-kilometer ellipse on a mission to conduct a global survey of the sky.
 Three following years would be spent observing particular objects.
 (589) This flight trajectory located 1.5 million kilometers from Earth would essentially make Spektr-RG a deep-space mission, along with the Spektr-R radio telescope launched in 2011.